nselby/nselby.github.io/_posts/2016-06-12-The-Masters-Case-Is-About-Runells.md

 <p>Last week <a href="http://www.kansascity.com/news/local/crime/article81082327.html" target="_blank">we heard about former Independence, KS, police officer Timothy Runnels being sentenced</a> to four years in a federal prison.
 Runnels had pled guilty to violating the civil rights of 17-year-old Bryce Masters during a traffic stop in 2014.
 Masters has suffered brain damage and injuries that have by any measure changed his quality of life in horrible ways. </p>

-<p>In this post, I refer repeatedly to information I obtained by watching the raw, but abbreviated <a href="http://www.kansascity.com/news/local/crime/article82148017.html" target="_blank">dashcam video</a>, as well as <a href="http://www.kansascity.com/news/local/crime/article80296897.html" target="_blank">witness video, of the event. </p>
+<p>In this post, I refer repeatedly to information I obtained by watching the raw, but abbreviated <a href="http://www.kansascity.com/news/local/crime/article82148017.html" target="_blank">dashcam video</a>, as well as <a href="http://www.kansascity.com/news/local/crime/article80296897.html" target="_blank">witness video, of the event</a>. </p>

 <p>There are lessons here for police and for civilians.
 Mainly for police.</p>